Services for Students

-A comprehensive wireless network has been installed in King Hall to provide internet access to all major public areas.
-MoobileNetX is a recently created wireless network that utilizes enhancements in wireless security.
+A comprehensive wireless network has been installed in King Hall to provide internet access to all major public areas. eduroam is a wireless network that utilizes enhancements in wireless security.
 Some configuration may be necessary to configure your computer to access this new system.
-The older MoobileNet network will continue to operate in parallel with the new system to allow for legacy users.
-All new users are encouraged to use the more secure MoobileNetX network.

 For more information about wireless computing on campus or specific information about configuring your laptop please visit the IET Wireless Computing website.

 There is really no "one-size-fits all" solution for considering a computer purchase for Law School, as some students use their computers for applications outside of law school study (ex. multimedia, gaming, music or video applications).
 The UC Davis School of Law does not require a laptop for entering students, although most students enter law school with a laptop computer.

 If you are considering a laptop or desktop for law school, here are some general guidelines to aid in your purchase.

 Instructional Computer Center Information